charankumarpalla/laughing-buddha/Java/1.JVM/ReadMe.md

 * **Guarantees platform independence by clearly defining the primitive data type:** A traditional language such as C/C++ has different int type size according to the platform.
 The JVM clearly defines the primitive data type to maintain its compatibility and guarantee platform independence.
 * **Network byte order:** The Java class file uses the network byte order.
 To maintain platform independence between the little endian used by Intel x86 Architecture and the big endian used by the RISC Series Architecture, a fixed byte order must be kept.
 Therefore, JVM uses the network byte order, which is used for network transfer.
 The network byte order is the big endian.

 Sun Microsystems developed Java.
 However, **any vendor can develop and provide a JVM by following the Java Virtual Machine Specification**.
 For this reason, there are various JVMs, including _Oracle Hotspot JVM and IBM JVM_.
-The Dalvik VM in Google's Android operating system is a kind of JVM, though it does not follow the Java Virtual Machine Specification.
-Unlike Java VMs, which are stack machines, the Dalvik VM is a register-based architecture.
+The Dalvik VM in Google's Android operating system is a kind of JVM, though it does not follow the Java Virtual Machine Specification. _`Unlike Java VMs, which are stack machines, the Dalvik VM is a register-based architecture`_.
 Java bytecode is also converted into an register-based instruction set used by the Dalvik VM.

 The architecture of the JVM enables detailed control over the actions that a Java application performs. **It runs in a sandbox environment and ensures** that the application does not have access to the local file system, processes, and networking without proper permission.
 In case of remote execution, code should be signed with a certificate.